-Join Nick Brazzi for an in-depth discussion in this video Parental controls, part of Up and Running with Apple TV.
+Join Nick Brazzi for an in-depth discussion in this video Parental controls, part of Learning Apple TV.

 - If you have children and you want…to let them use the Apple TV, but you don't want…to monitor everything they do,…or if you're setting up an Apple TV…for use in a public space, you might want…to take a look at the Parental Restrictions.…For that, I'm going to go into Settings,…then to General,…then to Restrictions.…You can see this is turned off by default,…so all of the other options are not currently available.…So first we'll need to turn restrictions on.…